Isaac Paredes Player Props: Rays vs. Yankees

 Isaac Paredes At The Plate

-- Paredes is hitting .263 with six doubles, four home runs and six walks.
+- Paredes is batting .255 with six doubles, four home runs and seven walks.

-- He has hit a home run in four games this season (14.3%), homering in 3.7% of his trips to the dish.
+- He has hit a long ball in 13.8% of his games this year, and 3.5% of his plate appearances.

-- In 35.7% of his games this year, Paredes has driven in at least one run.
-In three of those games (10.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 34.5% of his games this year, Paredes has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in three contests.

-- He has scored in 13 of 28 games this year, and more than once 4 times.
+- He has scored in 48.3% of his games this season, with more than one run scored in 13.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.